Endocrine disruptor: Animal models

-Because endocrine disruptors affect complex metabolic, reproductive, and neuroendocrine systems, they cannot be modeled in in vitro cell based assay.
-Consequently, animal models are important for access the risk of endocrine disrupting chemicals.
+As endocrine disruptors affect complex metabolic, reproductive, and neuroendocrine systems, animal models may be used to assess the risk of endocrine disrupting chemicals.
+Some common animal models used for assessing these risks are mice, fish egg yolks, and frogs.

 Mice

-There are multiple lines of genetically engineered mice used for lab studies, in this case the lines can be used as population-based genetic foundations.
-For instance, there is a population that is named Multi-parent and can be a Collaborative Cross (CC) or Diversity Outbred (DO).
-These mice while both from the same eight founder strains, have distinct differences.
+Genetically-engineered mice can be used as population-based genetic foundations.
+For instance, one population is named multi-parent and can be a collaborative cross (CC) or diversity outbred (DO) strain.

-The eight founder strains, combine strains that are wild-derived (with high genetic diversity) and historically significant biomedical research bred strains.
-Each genetically differential line is important in EDCs response and also almost all biological processes and traits.
+The eight founder strains combine strains that are wild-derived (with high genetic diversity) and research bred strains.
+Each genetically differential line is used to assess EDCs responses.

-The CC population consists of 83 inbred mouse strains that over many generations in labs came from the 8 founder strains.
-These inbred mice have recombinant genomes that are developed to ensure every strain is equally related, this eradicates population structure and can result in false positives with qualitative trait locus (QTL) mapping.

-While DO mice have the identical alleles to the CC mice population.
-There are two major differences in these mice; 1) every individual is unique allowing for hundreds of individuals to be applied in one mapping study.
-Making DO mice an extremely useful tool for determining genetic relationships.
-2) The catch is that DO individuals cannot be reproduced.
+The CC population consists of 83 inbred mouse strains that over many generations in labs came from the eight founder strains.
+While DO mice have the identical alleles to the CC mice population, there are two major differences: every individual is unique, allowing for hundreds of individuals to be applied in one mapping study, making DO mice useful for determining genetic relationships; however, DO individuals cannot be reproduced.

 Transgenic

-These rodents mainly mice have been bred by inserting other genes from another organism to make transgenic lines (thousands of lines) of rodents.
-The most recent tool used to do this is CRISPR/Cas9 which allows this process to be done more efficiently.
+These rodents, mainly mice, have been bred by inserting other genes from another organism to make transgenic lines (thousands of lines) of rodents, in a technique such as CRISPR.

 Genes may be manipulated in a particular cell populations if done under the correct conditions.
-For Endocrine disrupting chemical (EDC) research these rodents have become an important tool to the point where they can produce humanized mouse models.
-Additionally scientists use gene knockout lines of mice in order to study how certain mechanisms work when impacted by EDC's.
-Transgenic rodents are an important tool for studies involving the mechanisms that are impacted by EDC but take a long time to produce and are expensive.
-Additionally, the genes aimed at for knockout are not always successfully targeted resulting in incomplete knockout of a gene or off-target expression.
+For endocrine-disrupting chemical research, these rodents are used to produce humanized mouse models.
+Additionally, scientists use gene knockout lines of mice in order to study how certain mechanisms work when impacted by EDCs.
+Transgenic rodents are used to study mechanisms impacted by EDC, but take a long time to produce and are expensive.